Policy & Professional Development Series

 Sonya Douglass Horsford is an Associate Professor of Education Leadership and Senior Research Associate at the Institute for Urban and Minority Education (IUME) at Teachers College, Columbia University, where she examines the history and politics of race, inequality, and leadership in U.S. education.
 Horsford is an active member of Divisions A and L of the American Educational Research Association (AERA) and University Council for Educational Administration (UCEA).

 Horsford’s research on Black school superintendents and school desegregation remain foundational to her scholarship, which is concerned primarily with how school and community leaders fulfill the promise of equality of educational opportunity for neglected and oppressed peoples.
-These themes are central to Horsford’s book, Learning in a Burning House: Educational Inequality, Ideology, and (Dis)Integration, and current projects examining the paradox of race and social justice leadership discourses in education research, practice, and policy.
+These themes are central to Horsford’s book, Learning in a Burning House: Educational Inequality, Ideology, and (Dis)Integration (new window), and current projects examining the paradox of race and social justice leadership discourses in education research, practice, and policy.

 David Stovall is Professor of African American Studies and Educational Policy Studies in the Department of African American Studies at the University of Illinois at Chicago.
 He received his Ph.D. in Educational Policy Studies and his M.Ed. in Educational Policy from the University of Illinois at Urbana-Champaign.
 Since his arrival at UIC, Stovall has been working with youth, community organizations and schools in Chicago, New York City, and the San Francisco Bay Area.
 Furthering his attempt to connect K to 12 and university spaces, Stovall also serves as a volunteer social studies teacher at the Lawndale Little Village School of Social Justice.